citrusbolt/pokeheliodor/README.md

   * Both parents can now pass down Nature and moves.
   * The "Masuda Method" is implemented.
   * A bug in IV inheritance has been fixed.
-* Trading restrictions with all Generation 3 games besides Pokémon XD: Gales of Darkness have been removed.
+* Trading restrictions with all Generation 3 games besides Pokémon XD: Gale of Darkness have been removed.
 * Numerous small features have been changed/added and bugs have been fixed.
 * And more!